Aliseiko/rsschool-cv/cv.md

 ## About Me

-My current job is not related to programming, but I have a great desire to learn this profession.\
+My current job is not related to programming, but I have a great desire to learn this profession.

+A couple of years ago I was invited to engage in search engine promotion of a travel site.
+Being engaged in SEO, I had to change the HTML code of the pages and I liked it.

+Now I am self-educated, studying web programming and want to change my profession to a web developer.

 My core strengths are:
 * fast learning
 *  hard work